crosscutsaw/nxcspidey/README.md

 ## how to use
 -> put your port 445 ip's to p445.txt file

--> add or remove desired file extensions in script (share_extensions line)
+-> add or remove desired file extensions or patterns in script (share_extensions line)

 -> adjust threads if you want (default: -t 80)